channor/laravel_on_ubuntu/README.md

 4. Install PHP (per now, I prefer 8.2.).
 You can use the ondrej/php repository.
 5. Install Mysql-server
 6. Install npm and node.
+7. Install other server requirements.

+Now server is ready.
+You can proceed setting up your project.

+## Set up laravel project
+1. Create a project user and add user to www-data group
+2. Generate SSH key for the user
+3. Create a project directory inside `/var/www/html`
+4. Give www-data ownership, and write access for the group to the new directory.
+5. CD into the project dir and clone github repository to the project dir root.
+I.e. /var/www/html/project.
+6. Create a database for the project and a database user.
+7. Copy .env.example to .env.
+8. Run `php artisan key:generate` with the project-user you have created.
+9. Edit .env.
+Set environment to production and debug to false on a production (published website) and set the correct database values.
+10. ```bash
+    composer install --optimize-autoloader --no-dev
+    ```
+11. You can now migrate and seed database and start browsing your site.

 ## Frequently used paths
 | Path                       | Description                                                                         |